You probably qualify for a vaccine booster shot — even though you don’t know it - NewsBreak

 Pfizer and Moderna vaccines, both of which require two doses, are about 95% effective against symptomatic COVID-19.

-The Johnson & Johnson vaccine requires only one dose and is said to be 66% effective against COVID-19.Submit your questions about kids and the Covid-19 vaccine
+The Johnson & Johnson vaccine requires only one dose and is said to be 66% effective against COVID-19.Police identify 21-year-old killed in northwest Oklahoma City shooting

 In addition to the 65-years-and-older population, the booster shot is now available for those who are 18 years or older living in long-term care settings, have underlying medical conditions, and work or live in high-risk settings.